AlcoholRehabHelp Logo

 • Delayed motor skill development

-Alcohol can also impair mothers’ judgment.
-This can impact the ability to care for their children safely.
+Alcohol can also impair mothers’ judgment, impacting their ability to care for their children safely.

-Excessive alcohol consumption (and especially binge drinking) could ultimately cause a mother’s milk supply to decrease.
+Excessive alcohol consumption (especially binge drinking) could ultimately cause a mother’s milk supply to decrease.
 Decreased milk production can deprive the baby of necessary nutrients.

 Sponsored